Yuliafire/Yuliafire/README.md

    [link](https://rolling-scopes-school.github.io/yuliafire-JSFE2024Q4/)

 ### Description
 First introduction to Typescript Migration.
+News API is a simple HTTP REST API for searching and retrieving news from across the Internet

 ### Features Implemented:
 - Add TypeScript to the project.